abelsiby/nvim_asbiebly/README.md

 ## 🛠️ Setting up for the first time
 >[!WARNING]
-> DataNvim will only render images if the terminal it's used on is Kitty!
+> This will only render images if the terminal it's used on is Kitty since ueberzugpp does seem to render images on terminal emulator apps that I tested (gnome-terminal, alacritty)

 - Install all the listed dependencies
-- Install Kitty (if you want to render images in terminal, as unable render image even after successfully compiling ueberzugpp with gnome-terminal)
+- Install Kitty
 - Install [luarocks](https://luarocks.org/#quick-start), Lua language's package manager.
 - Install the `magick` rock with: `luarocks --local --lua-version=5.1 install magick`
 - Create a virtual environment for Neovim in `~/.virtualenvs/`